Microsoft has released Security Updates (SUs) for vulnerabilities found in:

 Known issues with this release

-We are not aware of any known issues with this release.
+There are no known issues with this release.

 My organization is in Hybrid mode with Exchange Online.
 Do I need to do anything?

-While Exchange Online customers are already protected, the August 2022 SUs do need to be installed on your on-premises Exchange servers, even if they are used only for management purposes.
-You do not need to re-run the Hybrid Configuration Wizard (HCW) after installing updates.
+Exchange Online is already protected, but the November 2022 SU needs to be installed on your Exchange servers, even if they are used only for management purposes.
+You do not need to re-run the Hybrid Configuration Wizard after installing these updates.

 Do I need to install the updates on ‘Exchange Management Tools only’ workstations?

-Servers or workstations running only the Management Tools role (no Exchange services) do not need these updates.
+Servers and workstations running only the management tools (no Exchange services) do not need these updates.

 All content and images belong to their respected owners, this article is curated for informational purposes only.